 The most important thing is that S cooperation can divide the earnings only into two shareholder-level attributes.
 The one is stock basis and previous income with tax enforcement and the second is two corporate-level attributes – earnings and profits (E&P) and the accumulated adjustments account(AAA).

-What is the Aim of S Corporation Distribution Rules?
+What Is The Aim Of S Corporation Distribution Rules?

-What is the Retained Earnings?
+What Is Retained Earnings?

-S corporations can divide their company profits to the shareholders of the company like other companies do.
+S corporations can divide their company profits to the shareholders of the company as other companies do.
 Also, the company can keep them as retained earnings as well or can do both.
-When the regular company pays the income taxes then they make decisions, an S corp does not pay taxes.
+When the regular company pays the income taxes then they make decisions, an S corporation does not pay taxes.
 The shareholder has to pay all the taxes for the company’s profit.
 And it does not matter to the shareholder what the company does with that profit.
 Then profits are distributed to the shareholder if the company distribution is not taxable income to the shareholder.
 Because they are paying income taxes already on the money.
 But if the company wants the profit as retained earnings then the shareholder still has to pay income taxes on the money.

 RE = BP+ Net Income (or Loss) – C – S